cfarkas/annotate_my_genomes/README.md

 - Transcripts sequences associated to each gene.
 - Align transcript sequences in order to obtain consensus sequences

-This can be accomplished by moving merged_with_reference.gtf file and a user provided gene list in tabular format (such as gene_list.tab) to get_transcripts folder and inside this folder, execute the following (e.g.: for chicken genome):
+This can be accomplished by copying merged_with_reference.gtf file and a user provided gene list in tabular format (such as gene_list.tab) to get_transcripts folder/ and execute the following (e.g.: for chicken genome):

 ```
 # Downloading galGal6 genome